 Government Gazette publications come out any day of the week, as often as is required.
 But, is there any type of official information that doesn’t feature in the Gazette?
 More importantly, what must appear in Government Gazette publications?

-The South African Constitution is the supreme law of the country.
-The Constitutional Court approved it on 4 December 1996, though it only came in effect at the start of February 1997.
-With no other law being higher or enjoying supremacy above the South African...
+The South African Constitution: Access a Comprehensive Collection of Journals The South African Constitution is the supreme law of the country.
+The Constitutional Court approved it on 4 December 1996, and although it only came in effect at the start of February 1997....

 Following the example of several European countries, the much talked about Administrative Adjudication of Road Traffic Offences (AARTO) Bill was signed into law in South Africa by President Cyril Ramaphosa earlier this month.
 Essentially, the AARTO Bill has become...